Chuck Hayes: Player profile

 Hayes is listed as a forward in the NBA, but played center during the Rockets' playoff run in 2009 after injuries to starter Yao Ming and his backup Dikembe Mutombo.
 Although his skills and style are most suited for interior play, he always had to overcome a significant height disadvantage because he stands at only 6' 6".

 Hayes delays the release on his jumpshots and free-throw attempts, which is referred to as having a "hitch".
 An example was seen in a game against the Utah Jazz in the 2007 NBA Playoffs, where his unorthodox release drew lane violations from three players on a free-throw attempt.

 Hayes has attributed his "nose for the ball" in part to his father's influence.

-Front office and coaching
+Post-playing career

 On September 9, 2016, it was announced that Hayes would no longer play in the NBA, and instead would take on both a staff assistant role and a player development coaching role for the Denver Nuggets.

-On July 29, 2023, it was announced that Chuck Hayes would become the director of basketball operations for the Golden State Warriors, fulfilling part of the role of the retiring Bob Myers.
+On July 29, 2023, it was announced that Hayes would become the director of basketball operations for the Golden State Warriors, fulfilling part of the role of the retiring Bob Myers.